dmolina/DaemonMode.jl/docs/src/index.md

 - [X] Return 1 when an error occurs.

+- [X] Multi-threading version (Experimental mode: conflict standard output).

 # TODO (features in the roadmap)

+- [ ] Allow to use function exit in client.

+- [ ] Fix redirect with several tasks.

 - [ ] Update isinteractive() to show that the run is run in a interactive way.

+- [ ] Remote version (in which the Server would be in a different computer of the client).

 - [ ] Automatic installation of required packages.

-- [ ] Multi-threading version.

-- [ ] Remote version (in which the Server would be in a different computer of the client).